Tottenham among Premier League suitors for Athletic Bilbao forward Nico Williams - Paper Talk

 THE SCOTTISH SUN

-Hearts have issued a fresh rallying cry for their supporters to snap up tickets for next week's Scottish Gas Scottish Cup semi-final against Rangers.
+Hearts have issued a fresh rallying cry for their supporters to snap up tickets for next week's Scottish Cup semi-final against Rangers.

+Rangers boss Philippe Clement has hit out at the "crazy situation" with his team's rescheduled clash with Dundee once again in doubt.